mikkel32/CoolBox/README.md

 - **Customizable**: Extensive settings and preferences
 - **Configurable UI**: Show or hide the toolbar and status bar on demand
 - **Cross-Platform**: Works on Windows, macOS, and Linux
-- **Expanded Utilities**: File and directory copy/move helpers, an enhanced file manager, a threaded port scanner, a flexible hash calculator, an advanced duplicate finder with removal support, a screenshot capture tool, and a built-in process manager that auto-refreshes and sorts by CPU usage.
+- **Expanded Utilities**: File and directory copy/move helpers, an enhanced file manager, a threaded port scanner, a flexible hash calculator with optional disk caching, a multi-threaded duplicate finder that persists file hashes for lightning fast rescans, a screenshot capture tool, and a built-in process manager that auto-refreshes and sorts by CPU usage.
 The system info viewer now reports CPU cores and memory usage.
 - **Network Scanner CLI**: Scan multiple hosts from the command line using async networking and disk-backed caching.

 ## 📋 Requirements